Ikiza: Effects on Burundi

+Russell wrote, "Burundi's long 1960s stretched from the abrupt beginning of political competition in 1959, through formal independence in 1962, to a cataclysm of destruction in 1972.

+It was with this violence that the future horizons of possibility closed, and people felt they recognised a new certainty in what postcolonial relationships, identities, and life itself now meant."
 The Ikiza secured the domination of Burundian society by Tutsis, particularly the Hima.
 The Banyaruguru elites who had sparred with Micombero's regime moved to support the Hima leaders, seeing the Hutu uprising as presenting a greater threat to themselves.
 Some of the underlying tension persisted, leading the president to dismiss his Banyarugu prime minister in 1973 and assume personal control over key ministerial portfolios.
 Thousands of Hutus and Tutsis were rendered internally displaced by the violence of 1972.
 In the event's aftermath, the surviving educated Hutus were almost entirely excluded from leading positions in the army, the civil service, state enterprises, and higher-level educational institutions.
 What Hutus were left in the civil service were kept there largely for appearances.
 The virtual elimination of a generation of educated Hutus also ensured Tutsi dominance of the judiciary for decades.
 The purges shrunk the size of the armed forces.
 The killings also caused limited harm to the economy, as the loss of Hutu workers in the coffee industry disrupted its transport and storage.
 Many Hutu farmers fled the violence and their crops were burned, but since most of these ran subsistence agriculture operations, their destruction had little national impact.
+Production of cotton—the county's second largest cash crop—plummeted.
 From 1973 to 1980, many Hutu students from Burundi pursued their secondary educations in neighboring countries.
 Within Burundi, the month of May—the anniversary of the Ikiza—generated anxiety among Hutu students, and this was reportedly exploited by Tutsi authorities to prevent them from passing their annual exams.

 In 1974 Micombero declared a general amnesty for Hutu refugees.
 His regime remained hostile to the exiles, however; in 1975 the government killed a group of repatriated refugees in Nyanza Lac one year after their return.
 Throughout the 1970s the Burundian government produced propaganda that portrayed the country as united and without ethnic problems.
 Nevertheless, its position remained precarious and fears of another Hutu uprising led to increased appropriations for the army.
 The repressiveness of the Ikiza successfully dampened the prospects of anti-regime actions, and Burundi was unprecedently free of conflict until 1988.
 Burundi received little military aid from Western powers following the killings with the exception of France.
 In turn, the country deepened its military ties with Eastern Bloc states.